 Have you wondered if the 40-gallon breeder tanks you see at the pet store are big enough for your bearded dragon?

-Understanding what the appropriately sized enclosure is for your pet lizard is vital in providing a healthy life.
+Understanding what an appropriately sized enclosure is for your pet lizard is vital in providing a healthy life.

 40 Gallon Breeder Tank for Bearded Dragons

-It’s essential to keep in mind the pros and cons of choosing this as the appropriate size tank for your pet.
+It’s essential to consider the pros and cons of choosing this as the appropriate size tank for your pet.

 Here we dive deep into why a 40-gallon tank will work, but also the drawbacks of its size.

-Your bearded dragon is going to grow fast, and you need to be prepared for this.
+Your bearded dragon will grow fast, and you need to be prepared for this.